AlexHedley/adventofcode2015/day04/PUZZLE.md

 - If your secret key is `pqrstuv`, the lowest number it combines with to make an MD5 hash starting with five zeroes is `1048970`; that is, the MD5 hash of `pqrstuv1048970` looks like `000006136ef....`

 Your puzzle input is `iwrupvqb`.

+--- Part Two ---

+Now find one that starts with six zeroes.